MAIN NUMBER & HELP DESK 727-547-4590

 Since 1949, the Treasure Island Fire Department has been providing first response to fire, emergency medical and hazardous condition incidents.
 Our Department consists of full-time firefighters/paramedics, permanently staffed twenty-four hours a day, every day.

 Our Department has the distinction of being the first in Pinellas County to provide advanced life support services in 1974.
-We currently have a fire ISO rating of a 2.
 In addition to our own department staff and equipment, a county-wide automatic aid agreement provides TI with an engine and ladder truck from neighboring departments on all first alarm structure fire responses.
 Responses to EMS calls are made using our on-duty personnel in an Advanced Life Support vehicle.
 Sunstar, the county's ambulance contractor, provides patient transportation to a medical facility, if required.

-TIFD's ISO RATINGS IMPROVES TO A CLASS 2
+TIFD's ISO RATING IMPROVES TO A CLASS 2

-Treasure Island Fire Department has a reason to celebrate this month as department was recently notified that its fire protection rating from the Insurance Services Office (ISO), a national insurance industry risk rating and assessment service inspection, will improve this summer to a Class 2.
+Treasure Island Fire Department has a reason to celebrate as the department was recently notified that its fire protection rating from the Insurance Services Office (ISO), a national insurance industry risk rating and assessment service inspection, will improve to a Class 2.

 This change not only means the department's level of fire protection service has improved, according the ISO analysis, but it could also earn lower property insurance rates for home and business owners within Treasure Island.
 With the update, the department's rating drops from its previous Class 4 rating.